-Menu item Submenu item Selection Comments Network Wake On LAN Disabled AC Only AC and Battery Enable the computer to power on when the Ethernet controller receives a magic packet (a special network message).
-If you select AC Only, Wake on LAN is enabled only when the ac power adapter is attached.
-If you select AC and Battery, Wake on LAN is enabled with any power sources.
+Menu item Submenu item Value Comments Network Wake On LAN Disabled AC only AC and Battery Enable the computer to power on when the Ethernet controller receives a magic packet (a special network message).
+If you select AC Only , Wake on LAN function is enabled only when the ac power adapter is attached.
+If you select AC and Battery , Wake on LAN function is enabled with any power sources.
 Notes: The magic packet type Wake on LAN requires ac power.
 The Wake on LAN function does not work when a hard disk password is set.
-Ethernet LAN Option ROM (for Legacy Only boot mode or Both with Legacy first) Disabled Enabled Loads the Ethernet LAN Option ROM to enable startup from an integrated network device.
-UEFI IPv4 Network Stack (for UEFI Only boot mode or Both with UEFI first) Disabled Enabled Enable or disable Internet Protocol Version 4 (IPv4) network stack for the UEFI environment.
-UEFI IPv6 Network Stack (for UEFI Only boot mode or Both with UEFI first) Disabled Enabled Enable or disable Internet Protocol Version 6 (IPv6) network stack for UEFI environment. (for Both with UEFI first boot mode, and IPv6 and IPv4 stacks are both enabled.)
+Ethernet LAN Option ROM (for Legacy Only boot mode or Both with Legacy first) DisabledEnabled Load the Ethernet LAN Option ROM to enable startup from an integrated network device.
+UEFI IPv4 Network Stack (for UEFI Only boot mode or Both with UEFI first) DisabledEnabled Enable or disable Internet Protocol Version 4 (IPv4) network stack for UEFI environment.
+UEFI IPv6 Network Stack (for UEFI Only boot mode or Both with UEFI first) DisabledEnabled Enable or disable Internet Protocol Version 6 (IPv6) network stack for UEFI environment.
+UEFI PXE Boot Priority (for UEFI Only boot mode and Both boot mode with UEFI first boot mode, and IPv6 and IPv4 stacks are both enabled.)
 IPv6 First IPv4 First Select network stack priority for UEFI PXE boot.

-Menu item Submenu item Selection Comments USB USB UEFI BIOS Support Disabled Enabled Enables or disables boot support for USB storage devices.
-Always On USB DisabledEnabled If you select Disabled , the external USB devices cannot be charged through USB connectors.
-Charge in Battery Mode (If Always On USB is enabled) Disabled Enabled If you select Enabled , the Always On USB connector enables you to charge some mobile digital devices and smartphones when the computer is powered off or in hibernation mode on the condition that the ac power adapter is connected.
-Keyboard/Mouse TrackPoint Disabled Enabled If you select Enable , the built-in TrackPoint is enabled.
-If you select Disable , the built-in TrackPoint is disabled Trackpad DisabledEnabled If you select Enable , the built-in Trackpad is enabled.
-If you select Disable , the built-in Trackpad is disabled Fn and Ctrl Key swap Disabled Enabled Enable exchanges of Fn and Ctrl key action at the bottom-left of the keyboard.
+Menu item Submenu item Value Comments USB USB UEFI BIOS Support DisabledEnabled Enable or disable boot support for USB storage devices.
+Always On USB DisabledEnabled If you select Enabled , the external USB devices can be charged through USB connectors even when the computer is in low-power mode (sleep, hibernate, or power-off).
+Charge in Battery Mode DisabledEnabled If you select Enabled , external USB devices can be charged through USB connectors even when the system is in hibernation mode, or is power-off and in battery operation.
+Keyboard/Mouse TrackPoint DisabledEnabled Enable or disable the built-in TrackPoint pointing device.
+Note: If you want to use an external mouse, select Disabled .
+Trackpad DisabledEnabled Enable or disable the built-in trackpad.
+Note: If you want to use an external mouse, select Disabled .
+Fn and Ctrl Key swap DisabledEnabled Enable exchanges of Fn and Ctrl key action at the bottom-left of the keyboard.
 Disabled : Fn key and Ctrl key behavior is as printed on the keyboard.
-Enabled: Fn key works as Ctrl key.
+Enabled : Fn key works as Ctrl key.
 Ctrl key works as Fn key.
 Fn Sticky key Disabled Enabled When the option is enabled, you can press the Fn key to keep it in a pressed condition; then press the desired function key.
 The action is equivalent to pressing the required key simultaneously with the Fn key.
 When you press the Fn key twice, the state is locked until you press the Fn key again.